imamhs/obosthan/README.txt

-Obosthan (A generic 2d objects abstraction library for Python)
+Obosthan (A generic 2d objects spatial abstraction library for Python)

 version 1.0
 --------------------------------------------------------------------------------------

-A library for Python programming language of 2D abstract objects and simple collision routines.
+A library for Python programming language for 2D abstract objects and simple collision routines.

 Please look at examples for more details where the example programs are written in Pygame.